“Giving children the opportunity to stir up life and leave it free to discover.” Maria Montessori

 Books and flash cards with simple words that reflect their environment is wonderful way to interact with the baby:

 - Around this time is when the baby was going through a sensitive period for throwing things, like balls, and learn to use his both hands to do so.
 A soft handmade ball presents the child with opportunities also to roll, kick the ball with their feet when sitting up.
 Cloth ball is great for babies at the age between 7-9 months because it normally doesn’t roll very far, and that encourages little ones to attempt crawling if they want to get them after throwing.
 They also got little loops for you to tie colourful ribbons on and turn it into a fun sensory toy.

 - Around this time is when I first arranged sensory basket for my boy.
 I filled it with wood shaving, which were long enough for him to place in mouth safely without choking, and figure toys.
 It was definitely a favourite toy for creating a mess, but fun way to encourage my baby to find animals in the bin.

 Thank you for visiting!
-You may also like to check out these posts I wrote in more detail about the prepared environment at home in my two previous posts:
+You may also like to check out these posts I wrote in more detail about the prepared environment at home:

 Thank you for visiting.
 I would love to hear your thoughts!
 Feel free to leave your comment below.
 Please note that this post may contain affiliate links to products I use or recommend.